YahiaShowgan/RoleVision-Landing/privacy-policy.md

 **OpenAI API**
 - Job descriptions and resume text are sent to OpenAI's API for AI-powered analysis
 - This data is transmitted over secure HTTPS connections
-- OpenAI processes this data according to their [Data Usage Policy](https://openai.com/policies/usage-policies)
+- OpenAI may retain API requests temporarily (up to 30 days) for abuse monitoring
 - OpenAI does not use data from API customers to train their models
+- See OpenAI's [Data Usage Policy](https://openai.com/policies/usage-policies) for details

 **License Validation Service**
 - License keys are validated through a secure Cloudflare Worker